DmitryF-go/articles/Ubuntu/05_Virtual_environments.md

 You can install local software modules in EasyBuild environment or use [Anaconda virtual environment](#anaconda) from previous chapter.
-To activate installed Anaconda use `source ~/.bashrc` command.

 ```shell
 # Load EasyBuild environment